kuznetckiy/Geoscan_Lite_eng/catapult.rst

 Assembly
 ----------

-1) Take out a parts of the launcher from the transport bag.
+1) Take out parts of the launcher from the transport bag.
-2) Spread out the supports on the front of the launcher.
-Make sure that they are securely fastened by locks.
-To fold the supports pull the locks down.
+2) Unfold the front supports of the launcher.
+Make sure that they are securely locked.
+To fold the supports, pull the locking nuts down.

 .. figure:: _static/_images/catapult1.png
    :align: center
    :width: 400

-   Installation of supports
+   Unfolding supports

 3) Attach the middle part of the launcher.